 Infected mother cats appear to be able to infect their kittens though it is not entirely clear if this is done (prenatally, through milk, or by oral contact) .
 Oral transmission through bite wounds is thought to be possible but not confirmed.

 If hemotropic mycoplasma infection is suspected, initiating treatment is probably a good idea as treatment is much easier than diagnosis.
 All mycoplasma infections are susceptible to the use of tetracycline.
 In cats, the derivative doxycycline tends to be most easily dosed as it comes in an oral suspension.
-Tablets must be used with caution as they can stick in a cat's esophagus, cause irritation, and scarring.
+Tablets must be used with caution as they can stick in a cat's esophagus, cause irritation, and scarring; liquid formulations can be made through a compounding pharmacy.
 The quinolone class of antibiotics (enrofloxacin etc.) are also effective against hemotropic mycoplasmas.
 Three weeks of medication is needed to adequately suppress the organism.